Vom1124/RasPi_LiDAR/README.md

 Now, open another terminal window and start the ros2 node as shown below to acquire the point cloud points and write it to a .txt file.

           ros2 run velodyne_lidar lidar_read
+The lidar_read node use the lidar_sub.py script under src/velodyne_lidar/velodyne_lidar, which automatically tries to login as sudo user using the password "123" (from line 143).
+Change it accordingly for different systems.
 The available ros topics can be seen using

           ros2 topic list -t